Lockdown inevitable, but it may not be a uniformed strategy across states

 Odisha and Punjab have already announced that the lockdown would be extended in the state until April 30.

 Telangana and Tamil Nadu have already indicated that the lockdown would continue beyond the 21 day period.
-Kerala on the other hand is likely to follow a three phased district wise relaxation.
+Kerala, on the other hand, is likely to follow a three-phased district wise relaxation.

-Karnataka on the other hand is undecided and would take a call only after the meeting with the Prime Minister.
-Chief Minister, B S Yediyurappa would appraise the PM about the expert panel's suggestion which recommended a phase wise lifting of the lockdown.
+Where Karnataka is undecided and would take a call only after the meeting with the Prime Minister.
+Chief Minister, B S Yediyurappa would appraise the PM about the expert panel's suggestion which recommended a phase-wise lifting of the lockdown.
 The panel had suggested that the lockdown must continue only in the hotspots.

 What does your child think about the coronavirus lockdown: Send us their thoughts

-In Tamil Nadu a doctors' panel appointed by the government suggested that the lockdown should continue and during this period testing must be ramped up.
+In Tamil Nadu, a doctors' panel appointed by the government suggested that the lockdown should continue and during this period testing must be ramped up.
 K Chandrasekhar Rao, CM of Telangana will hold a special cabinet meeting today, following which he is likely to announce the extension of the lockdown.

 Uttar Pradesh is another state that is in favour of extending the lockdown.
-In UP 104 hotspots have been sealed until April 15.
+In UP, 104 hotspots have been sealed until April 15.

-While, the PM may address the nation on extending the lockdown., many states are likely to announce their own measures on how to enforce the same.
+While the PM may address the nation on extending the lockdown, many states are likely to announce their own measures on how to enforce the same.
 There is unlikely to be a uniformed strategy on the extension of the lockdown.
 In West Bengal, CM, Mamata Banerjee said that even the lockdown ends on April 14, the restrictions will not.